jx2bandito/tacoholicsAnonymous/README.md

 # Tacoholics Anonymous

  This was an attempt to make a single-page website.
 When it came down to it, this project was less about elegance and more about experimenting with different technologies.
-There are scroll animations using jQuery and CSS, there are weird linear-gradient backgrounds, there are scrollbar modifications that only appear in Chrome, there's a  there's a cheeky and totally unnecessary bit of Angular 1 code, there are background images that have weird parallax effects (except on Safari-based browsers) and there are drop-down navigation links instead of a hamburger button for the small-screen version.
+There are scroll animations using jQuery and CSS, there are weird linear-gradient backgrounds, there are scrollbar modifications that only appear in Chrome, there are cheeky and totally unnecessary bits of Angular 1 code, there are background images that have static parallax effects (except on Safari-based browsers) and there are drop-down navigation links instead of a hamburger button for the small-screen version.
 Definitely a weird project -- and it exists because of a pun.
  <br/><br/>
  Project page: https://jx2bandito.github.io/tacoholicsAnonymous